 About

-Jason Hickel is an author and Professor at the Institute for Environmental Science & Technology (ICTA-UAB) at the Autonomous University of Barcelona.
-He is also a Visiting Professor at the International Inequalities Institute at the London School of Economics, and a Fellow of the Royal Society of Arts.
+Jason Hickel is a political economist, author, and Fellow of the Royal Society of Arts.
+He is an ICREA Professor at the Institute for Environmental Science & Technology (ICTA), and at the Department of Political Science & Public Law at the Autonomous University of Barcelona.
 He serves on the Climate and Macroeconomics Roundtable of the US National Academy of Sciences, the advisory board of the Green New Deal for Europe, the Rodney Commission on Reparations and Redistributive Justice, and the Lancet Commission on Sustainable Health.

-Jason's research focuses on political economy, inequality, and ecological economics, which are the subjects of his two most recent books: The Divide: A Brief Guide to Global Inequality and its Solutions (Penguin, 2017), and Less is More: How Degrowth Will Save the World (Penguin, 2020), which was listed by the Financial Times and New Scientist as a book of the year.
+Jason's research focuses on global inequality and ecological economics, which are the subjects of his two most recent books: The Divide: A Brief Guide to Global Inequality and its Solutions (Penguin, 2017), and Less is More: How Degrowth Will Save the World (Penguin, 2020), listed by the Financial Times and New Scientist as a book of the year.

-In addition to his academic work, Jason writes regularly for The Guardian and Foreign Policy, and contributes to a number of other online outlets including Al Jazeera, New Internationalist, and Monthly Review.
-His media appearances include the BBC World Service, Viewsnight, the Financial Times, Sky News, NPR, and more than 20 podcasts.
+In addition to his academic work, Jason writes for The Guardian and Foreign Policy, and contributes to a number of other online outlets including Al Jazeera, New Internationalist, and Monthly Review.
+His media appearances include the BBC World Service, Viewsnight, the Financial Times, Sky News, NPR, and a range of podcasts.

 Jason presently holds an ERC Synergy grant for research exploring novel pathways for radical climate mitigation, economic democracy, and post-capitalist transition.